Incentive-Aligned Multi-Source LLM Summaries: Experimental details

 \subsection{Data processing}

 \textbf{Natural Questions (NQ).} Starting from the dev set, we filter for questions whose long-form answer has at least 100 words and 4 sentences.
 For clean supervision when constructing truthful paraphrases, we apply two LLM checks \emph{per item}: (1) the short answer \emph{directly and correctly} answers the question (not evasive or off-topic), and (2) that short answer is \emph{fully supported} by the long answer.
-We retain only items that pass both checks and uniformly sample 300 queries.
+After the prefilter, we keep all samples, which gives a total of 1131 queries.
 The long answer serves as the held-out gold reference answer.

-\textbf{ClashEval.} We stratify by the six domains and sample an equal number of queries per domain (300 total).
-The dataset's provided context serves as the held-out gold reference answer.
+\textbf{ClashEval.} We use all unique queries in the dataset.
+For each query, we randomly pick a mod\_degree for generating the deceptive and adversarial example.
+There's a total of 1299 queries.
+The dataset’s provided context serves as the held-out gold reference answer.

 For NQ, we first elicit from an LLM a plausible but incorrect short answer.
 We then expand this wrong answer into two non-truthful documents using fixed templates: a \emph{deceptive} page (expository write-up consistent with the wrong answer) and an \emph{adversarial} page (same narrative plus instruction-hijacking patterns).
 Prompts appear in App.~\ref{app:prompts}.
-For ClashEval, we use the benchmark's provided perturbed answer (\texttt{answer\_mod}) as the wrong narrative and apply the same two templates.
+For ClashEval, we use the benchmark’s provided perturbed answer (\texttt{answer\_mod}) as the wrong narrative and apply the same two templates.